jrisi256/obsidian/joe_shack_home/Setting Up My Steam Deck.md

 As of the original writing of this guide, Retrodeck still feels like it needs some work before it can reliably be used.

 * [Download Emudeck](https://www.emudeck.com/).
 * Installation is rather straightforward, truthfully.
-I will try and document anything I do out of the ordinary.-
+I will try and document anything I do out of the ordinary.

+### Configure Emulators

+#### Configure Retroarch

+* Settings -> Frame Throttle -> Fast-Forward Rate to 2.0x.

+* For each Nintendo console, go to Quick Menu -> Controls -> Port 1 Controls (and any subsequent controllers) -> Change buttons to match Steam Deck -> Manage Remap Files -> Save Core Remap File.
 ## Install extra video game storefronts and apps

 ### Apps from the Discover Store